 I am amazed by the M1 processor.
 Nearly 2x faster, perfectly silent, cool to touch.
-I purchased the M1 shortly after their announcement and don't regret it.
-The decrease in RAM from 64GB to 16GB has surprisingly not been impactful.
+I purchased the M1 Mac mini shortly after their announcement, upgraded to the Macbook Pro later, and don't regret it.

 I wish I had purchased this sooner than I did.
 I set my resolution to native 4K, and get an amazing amount of screen real estate.
 Viewsonic monitors are known for their color accuracy, and so far this doesn't disappoint.

-My secondary monitor; I love the small bezels and professional look.
+My secondary monitors; I love the small bezels and professional look.
 I would not recommend for color accuracy, especially over time.

 I love low-travel keys, and this keyboard doesn't disappoint.
 I also appreciate not having a numpad, to reduce the amount of travel my arm has to make to reach the mouse.
 This transition happens a lot, and I've found reducing this motion helps with RSI.
 I'm only waiting for Apple to release a new version with the latest keys found on the Macbook laptops.

 The interchangeable side-plate, combined with a nice charging base, and side clicking on the scroll wheel, all let me create a number of shortcuts to keep hand travel to a minimum.